KaEerola/IceLime/README.md

 ### User can export a .bib file

 There is a button on the view_reference page that creates a bibtex file.
 A .bib file yet can create only references for books.

+### User can add optional fields to the references

+There are optional input fields in the different types of references.
+User can choose which optional fields they want to fill out.
+If the fields are filled out correctly the user will get a message that the reference was added successfully.
+If the required fields are empty or year isn't correct the user will get an error message.

 # Contributors